All parents want to provide for their children and hopefully create wealth to leave to them and their children, too.

 10. Another option is to create a specifically worded will.

-Research shows that the many Australians don’t have a will or any estate planning whatsoever.
+Research shows that many Australians don’t have a will or any estate planning whatsoever.